chiragsatish/Data_Preprocessing/README.md

 Performs chi2 and mutual information tests on the bank dataset to find the most relevant categorical and numerical attributes.
 ## Data Set
 The dataset (bank-additional-full.csv) is related to direct marketing campaigns of a Portuguese banking institution.
 The classification goal is to predict whether a client will subscribe to a term deposit.
+Obtained from https://archive.ics.uci.edu/ml/datasets.html
 ## File description
 chi2test.py: Performs chi2 test on categorical attributes <br /><br />
 MutualInformation.py: Performs mutual information test on numerical attributes <br /><br />